-South Carolina is a beautiful state with open roadways, which virtually call out to motorcycle enthusiasts.
-Unfortunately, our Columbia motorcycle accident attorney knows that these ‘joy rides’ don’t always end as planned.
+South Carolina is a beautiful state with open roadways which virtually call out to motorcycle enthusiasts.
+Unfortunately, our Columbia motorcycle accident attorney knows these ‘joy rides’ don’t always end as planned.
 Auger & Auger is also well aware that the motorcycle driver isn’t always the one who is injured.
-In fact, according to the National Highway Traffic Safety Administration (NHTSA), 336 passengers were killed in motorcycle crashes in 2016 and 55.1% of them were not wearing helmets.
+In fact, according to the National Highway Traffic Safety Administration (NHTSA), 336 passengers were killed in motorcycle crashes in 2016, and 55.1% of them were not wearing helmets.

 When we think of this type of accident, we envision crumpled cars and shattered bikes — which is not necessarily an accurate picture.
 NHTSA statistics show that 23% of fatal collisions involve fixed objects.
 This percentage is higher than that for any other vehicle type.
 Additional data shows that 33% of riders were speeding at the time of their fatal collision.

 Unfortunately, there is a much higher risk of injury for both drivers and passengers on bikes than for people riding in cars.
 Here are some of the more frequent injuries we see in bike crashes:

 Passengers are vulnerable to many types of injuries in motorcycle accidents.
 Like drivers, passengers are most likely hurt when thrown off the bike due to a collision.
 There are some steps you can take to reduce your risk of injury in a crash: